essarrjay/ShmeppyImagetoJSON/README.md

 The maximum map dimension sets the scale of the Shmeppy map - typically one 5x5 ft map square = one Shmeppy tile, but some players use a different scale (e.g. one map square equal to 2x2 Shmeppy tiles).

-Output file will be in the same location as the input image.
+Output map will be in the current working directory.

 Import the `.json` file into Shmeppy using the `Games >>` sidepanel in the upper left.